gardener/gardener-extension-provider-vsphere/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>FailureDomainLabels are the tag categories used for regions and zones.</p>
+<p>FailureDomainLabels are the tag categories used for regions and zones.
+unused if VsphereWithKubernetes is set</p>
 </td>
 </tr>
 <tr>